kotebeg/data-science/pandas/questions.md

 ### Proof of Correlation:
 The above plot visually represents a linear relationship between the two arrays, confirming that as \( \text{arr1} \) increases, \( \text{arr2} \) also tends to increase, hence a positive correlation.

+If you have any specific questions or need further examples, feel free to ask!